Base sizes for finite linear groups with solvable stabilisers: Introduction

 This paper is the first in a series of three devoted to the study of base sizes of finite transitive permutation groups with solvable point stabilisers.
-In \cite[Problem 17.41 b)]{kt}, Vdovin conjectures (in a slightly different notation) that $b_S(G) \le 5$ for a transitive permutation group $G$ with a solvable point stabiliser $S$.
-Burness \cite{burPS} proved this conjecture in the case of primitive $G$.
-It is worth mentioning that Seress \cite{seress} established $b_S(G)\le 4$ in the case of solvable primitive $G$, so the maximal subgroup $S$, of course, is solvable as well.
-Notice that the bound in the conjecture is the best possible since $b_S(G)=5$ if $G=\Sym(8)$ and $S=\Sym(4) \wr \Sym(2).$ This can be easily verified.
-In fact, there are infinitely many examples with $b_S(G)=5$, for example see \cite[Remark 8.3]{burPS}.
+In \cite[Problem 17.41(b)]{kt}, Vdovin conjectures (in a slightly different notation) that $b_S(G) \le 5$ for a transitive permutation group $G$ with a solvable point stabiliser $S$ and trivial solvable radical (the unique maximal solvable normal subgroup).
+It is easy to see that we obtain an equivalent statement if we omit the condition on the solvable radical and force $S$ to be a maximal solvable subgroup; that is, $S$ is not contained in any larger solvable subgroup of $G$.
+Burness \cite{burPS} proved this conjecture in the case of primitive $G$, building on important earlier work of Seress \cite{seress}, who established the bound $b_S(G)\le 4$ for every solvable primitive group.
+Notice that the bound in the conjecture is the best possible since $b_S(G)=5$ if $G=\Sym(8)$ and $S=\Sym(4) \wr \Sym(2).$ In fact, there are infinitely many examples with $b_S(G)=5$, for example see \cite[Remark 8.3]{burPS}.

-Vdovin reduces the above conjecture to the case of almost simple group $G$ in \cite[Theorem 1]{vd}.
-In order to explain how exactly the reduction works, let us define $\Reg(G,k)$ to be the number of distinct regular orbits in the action of a permutation group $G \le \Sym(\Omega)$ on $\Omega^k$; here $G$ acts on $\Omega^k$ by Analogous to $b_H(G)$, we write $\Reg_H(G,k)$ for $\Reg(G,k)$ in the case when $\Omega$ is the set of right cosets of a subgroup $H$.
-Since a regular point in $\Omega^k$ forms a base for $G$ acting on $\Omega$, $\Reg_H(G,k)=0$ for $k < b_H(G).$ Now we return to the reduction: \cite[Theorem 1]{vd} implies that, in order to prove Vdovin's conjecture, it is sufficient to show for every almost simple group $G$ and each of its maximal solvable subgroups $S$; that is, $S$ is not contained in any larger solvable subgroup of $G$.
-This inequality is established for almost simple groups with alternating and sporadic socle in \cite{bay} and \cite{burspor} respectively.
-Therefore, Vdovin's conjecture is now reduced to the case of almost simple group of Lie type.
+Vdovin reduces the above conjecture to almost simple groups in \cite[Theorem 1]{vd}.
+In order to explain how exactly the reduction works, let us define $\Reg(G,k)$ to be the number of distinct regular orbits in the action of a permutation group $G \le \Sym(\Omega)$ on the Cartesian product $\Omega^k$; here $G$ acts on $\Omega^k$ by Analogous to $b_H(G)$, we write $\Reg_H(G,k)$ for $\Reg(G,k)$ in the case when $\Omega$ is the set of right cosets of a subgroup $H$.
+Since a regular point in $\Omega^k$ forms a base for $G$ acting on $\Omega$, $\Reg_H(G,k)=0$ for $k < b_H(G).$ Now we return to the reduction: \cite[Theorem 1]{vd} implies that, in order to prove Vdovin's conjecture, it is sufficient to show for every almost simple group $G$ and each of its maximal solvable subgroups $S$.
+This inequality is established for almost simple groups with alternating and sporadic socle in \cite{bay} and \cite{burspor}, respectively.
+Therefore, Vdovin's conjecture is now reduced to the case of almost simple groups of Lie type.

 This paper is the first one to consider the general form of the conjecture for groups of Lie type.
 Here we consider groups with socle isomorphic to $\PSL_n(q)$ and prove the following.